venkatasai-kadamati/wordsmith/README.md

 2. 🎨 Animated Libraries: There is an abundance of animated libraries available, but we discovered that sticking with Lottie libraries proved to be beneficial.
 They offer minimal design and excellent accessibility features.

-Let the wisdom of Big Ben inspire you and keep you motivated! 🕰️💫